This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Barcelona.

 Barcelona El Prat Airport (BCN) is just 9 miles (14km) southwest of Barcelona’s city centre.
-It’s a great place to find yourself with time to kill, or to actually plan your trip with a layover in what is one of Europe’s greatest cultural cities.
-From the historic Barri Gotic to the legacy of Gaudi’s Modernist buildings, Barcelona’s architecture is unsurpassed.
-Add in some beautiful parks, world-class museums, delightful shops on the Passeig de Gracia, pavement cafés on La Rambla and even a sandy beach and you will understand why visitors want to spend time in this vibrant city.
+It’s a great destination to plan a layover in one of Europe’s most significant cultural cities.
+Barcelona’s architecture is unsurpassed, from the historic Barri Gotic to the legacy of Gaudi’s Modernist buildings.
+Add beautiful parks, world-class museums, delightful shops on the Passeig de Gracia, pavement cafés on Las Ramblas and even a sandy beach.
+You will understand why visitors want to spend time in this vibrant city.
 Whether you have a couple of hours or a whole day to fill, check out our Barcelona Layover Guide below to see what to do and how to get there.

 Barcelona Airport is a major airline hub serving 37 million passengers each year.
 It has two terminals connected by a shuttle bus.
 The main shopping area and restaurants are on Level 1 in the newer Terminal 1, which serves most international flights.
 Terminal 2 is divided into three interconnected sections – 2A, 2B and 2C – which serve mainly budget and regional carriers.

 Due to the proximity to Barcelona city centre, Barcelona El Prat does not offer a range of services for passengers on layovers.
-Shops offer duty-free goods, gifts, fashion, jewellery and Barcelona Football Club merchandise along with a beauty spa/hair salon.
+Shops offer duty-free goods, gifts, fashion, jewellery, Barcelona Football Club merchandise, and a beauty spa/hair salon.
 Restaurants and bars are limited to the 24-hour Caffe di Fiore, La Cerveseria bar and the Michelin-star Portagaig restaurant and snack bar.
-Getting out and doing some sightseeing during your Barcelona airport layover is a no-brainer!
-But if you prefer to stay at the airport, explore our Barcelona El Prat Airport Guide for information about that to do while you are there.
+Getting out and sightseeing during your Barcelona airport layover is a no-brainer!
+But if you prefer to stay at the airport, explore our Barcelona El Prat Airport Guide for information about what to do while you are there.

 Barcelona’s #1 attraction is the magnificent cathedral, the Sagrada Familia, which is still a work in progress.
 Designed by Catalan architect Antoni Gaudi, it has become an icon of the city.
 Work began on this magnificent building in 1883, but the death of Gaudi, lack of funds and civil war have slowed the progress of this engineering masterpiece.
 The church is covered in symbolic carvings and topped with ornate spires covered in Venetian mosaics.
-Spiral staircases allow visitors access to the towers and upper galleries with marvelous city views.
-The apse is one of the completed sections and leads down to the crypt where Gaudi himself rests in peace.
-In peak season you need to book tickets and guided tours well ahead to skip the lines.
+Spiral staircases allow visitors access to the towers and upper galleries with marvellous city views.
+The apse is one of the completed sections and leads down to the crypt, where Gaudi rests in peace.
+In peak season, you must book tickets and guided tours well ahead to skip the lines.
 If you only have time to do one tour as part of your airport layover, make it the unforgettable Sagrada Familia!

-How to get there: The Sagrada Familia is a 30-minute walk from the Aerobus stop at Plaça de Catalunya.
-With time at a premium, hop in a taxi or use the Metro Blue Line 5 or Purple Line 2 which both have stops outside the Sagrada.
+- How to get there: The Sagrada Familia is a 30-minute walk from the Aerobus stop at Plaça de Catalunya.
+With time at a premium, hop in a taxi or use the Metro Blue Line 5 or Purple Line 2, both of which have stops outside the Sagrada.

-The pedestrianised La Rambla is one of the most famous streets in Spain, lined with old mansions, shops, hotels and pavement cafés.
-It’s a great spot for people-watching with flower stalls down the centre of the street and many street entertainers looking to earn your loose change.
-Some of the highlights to stop at as you walk down the mile-long street towards the port include Gaudi’s neo-Gothic mansion, Palau Guell which is open for tours.
+The pedestrianized Las Ramblas is one of the most famous streets in Spain, lined with old mansions, shops, hotels and pavement cafés.
+It’s an excellent spot for people-watching, with flower stalls down the centre of the street and many street entertainers looking to earn your loose change.
+Some highlights to stop at as you walk down the mile-long street toward the port include Gaudi’s neo-Gothic mansion, Palau Guell, which is open for tours.
 You can’t miss it!
-At the bottom of La Rambla is the Mirador de Colom, a 60 metre-tall column with a statue of Christopher Columbus on top.
+At the bottom of Las Ramblas is the Mirador de Colom, a 60-metre-tall column with a statue of Christopher Columbus on top.
 Ride the elevator to the viewing gallery for stunning city and sea views.

-Time required: Allow at least an hour to walk down this lovely street, stopping for shopping, refreshments and attractions along the way.
+- Time required: Allow at least an hour to walk down this lovely street, stopping for shopping, refreshments and attractions.

-How to get there: The airport Aerobus will drop you at the Plaça de Catalunya at the top of the La Rambla.
-Alternatively, take the Metro to Drassanes, Liceu or Catalunya stations, all within easy reach of La Rambla.
+- How to get there: The airport Aerobus will drop you at the Plaça de Catalunya at the top of the Las Ramblas.
+Alternatively, take the Metro to Drassanes, Liceu or Catalunya stations, all within easy reach of Las Ramblas.

-Just off La Rambla is the famous food market known as La Boqueria or Mercat de Sant Josep.
+Just off Las Ramblas is the famous food market known as La Boqueria or Mercat de Sant Josep.
 It’s a great place to pick up deli items for lunch in the park, such as tasty Iberico cured ham, local cheese, artisan breads, salads and fruit.
 However, be aware of airline policy when making purchases.
-For example, meats, cheese and fruits are not allowed to be carried into the USA, and liquids are limited to 100ml in your hand luggage.
+For example, meats, cheese and fruits cannot be carried into the USA, and liquids are limited to 100ml in your hand luggage.
 Even if you don’t buy anything, a peek at the magnificent iron and glass structure of this is worth the detour.
 This lovely building was constructed around 1840 on a site that has been a market for over 2,000 years.

-Time required: 30 minutes will give you time to browse, take photographs, taste samples and buy some delicious local produce.
+- Time required: 30 minutes will allow you to browse, take photographs, taste samples and buy delicious local produce.
 Allow up to 2 hours if you plan to have lunch there.

 Where better to stretch your legs and enjoy some fresh sea air than on Barcelona’s lovely sandy beach near the port at La Barceloneta.
-Rent beach chairs on the sand, take a dip in the warm Mediterranean, play beach volleyball or buy drinks from some of the enterprising locals who stroll up and down selling beers and mojitos.
-Walk along the promenade and stop for a delicious meal of tapas at a waterfront restaurant or visit the Aquarium.
+Rent beach chairs, take a dip in the warm Mediterranean, play beach volleyball or buy drinks from enterprising locals who stroll up and down selling beers and mojitos.
+Walk along the promenade and stop for a delicious tapas meal at a waterfront restaurant or visit the Aquarium.
 Expect to see cruise ships, fishing vessels and luxury yachts in the nearby port.

-Time required: Anything from one hour to all day, depending on the time of year and your personal schedule.
+- Time required: Anything from one hour to all day, depending on the time of year and your schedule.

-How to get there: La Barceloneta is on the north side of the port.
-It is a pleasant way to conclude a walk down La Rambla from Plaça de Catalonia.
+- How to get there: La Barceloneta is on the port’s north side.
+It is a pleasant way to conclude a walk down Las Ramblas from Plaça de Catalonia.
 It can also be reached by Metro; the nearest stations are Selva de Mar and Maresme Forum.

 Passeig de Gracia

-This main shopping street is lined with department stores and boutiques selling the latest European fashions.
-Visited by over 7 million tourists each year, this paseo is considered the heart of Barcelona.
+This main shopping street has department stores and boutiques selling the latest European fashions.
+This paseo is considered the heart of Barcelona, visited by over 7 million tourists each year.

 No stopover visit to Barcelona is complete without a tour of one of Gaudi’s Modernist creations.
 Casa Batlló is an extraordinary six-storey home on the Passeig de Gracia with extruding balconies, irregular windows and a roof designed like a dragon’s back.